 I will not drink today because alcohol could never accomplish what that fudge did.

 Will you join me?

-Why did I stop drinking ?
-I wasn’t a black out binge drinker and I didn’t come close to hitting any kind of rock bottom.
+Why did I stop drinking?
+I wasn’t a blackout binge drinker and I didn’t come close to hitting any kind of rock bottom.
 I just decided it was time to take a break from the booze.
 As a mother and as a woman my wine time wasn’t serving me well anymore.
-My mum
+My mum was congratulating

 One of the things that I love about listening to podcasts, is the quality of people out there in the world who struggled with their alcohol demons, won big time, and are living joyfully sober.
 The people you meet in recovery circles are some of the most healthy, vibrant, creative, sensitive, wise, authentic, and radically